 Tips: Breast Augmentation Recovery

 Breast Augmentation Recovery and is an integral part of the overall outcome of a breast augmentation procedure.
 In fact, surgeons believe that it is just as important as the surgical procedure itself.
-If you are thinking of having a breast surgery you should adhere to the post-operative instructions to achieve optimal results and prevent complications.
-If you are considering a breast augmentation, check out the following recovery tips, recommended by Dr Rebecca Wyten Plastic Surgeon from Melbourne, so you to know what to expect after your Breast Augmentation Surgery.
+If you are thinking of having breast surgery you should adhere to the post-operative instructions to achieve optimal results and prevent complications.
+If you are considering a breast augmentation, check out the following recovery tips, recommended by Dr Rebecca Wyten Plastic Surgeon from Melbourne, so you know what to expect after your Breast Augmentation Surgery.

 1. Book at least 2 weeks off work

 Depending on your occupation, age, skin elasticity, desired breast appearance and type of Breast Surgery, you will need at least a week or two before you can return to your daily routine.
 You will need more time off if your job involves heavy lifting as opposed to an administrative position that requires less movement.

 2. Avoid any strenuous exercise or activities during your recovery period

 No heavy lifting should occur for at least 6 weeks and no Pectoral (chest Muscle) work should be performed for at least 12 weeks.
 You should continue walking and performing any light duties to keep moving.
 As much as possible, try to avoid any other activities that may compromise the outcome of your surgery.
 Read more on Working Out After Breast Augmentation: How Soon Can I Start?